 How to Keep Your Spice Drawer Organized Long-Term

-• Put spices back in their zone immediately after use.
+- Put spices back in their zone immediately after use.

-• Buy new spices with intention.
+- Buy new spices with intention.
 Before purchasing, check your drawer.

 Pair Your Spice Drawer With a Bigger Kitchen Organization System

 A Bamboo Ziplock Bag Organizer keeps food storage bags upright and accessible in a nearby drawer, while an Acacia Wood Salad Bowl Set brings warmth and sustainability to your open shelving or countertop.
+For a full kitchen organization overhaul, see our guides on how to organize kitchen drawers like a pro and kitchen drawer organization ideas for beginners.
+If you want to extend your organization to cabinets and pantry, check out our kitchen cabinet organization guide and kitchen pantry organization ideas.

 Frequently Asked Questions